Welcome to THE LIMINAL SPACE

 For a people who want answers now and love absolutes, it is difficult to wait on the threshold; to be fluid – changing but not yet changed, and to live with the tension of ambiguity.
 Liminal space is a vulnerable place and it is a sacred space.
 Colored by twilight (that time between sunset and dusk and between dawn and sunrise), liminal space is the threshold to a new day or the dawn of a new light.
 In view of eternity, our life on this earth is but a limen, a threshold.

-Thank you for joining us here as a fellow sojourner through The Liminal Space.
+Thank you for joining us here as a fellow sojourner.
+To further explore The Liminal Space, please browse the selection of articles offered.

 Keren and Cindy